 The I-65/I-70 reconstruction will reshape life and enterprise in Indianapolis for the next 50 years.
-With proper planning, the new Inner Loop can serve as a catalyst for economic growth and a magnet for job creation.
+With proper planning, the new Inner Loop will be a catalyst for inclusive economic growth and a magnet for job creation throughout the region.

 OUR WORK SO FAR—AND OUR FOCUS MOVING FORWARD

 We’ve seen real progress, and already achieved so much.
 Since 2017, the Rethink Coalition has focused on improving plans for the North Split interchange—the first phase of Inner Loop reconstruction.
 Through collective efforts, we’ve helped make significant changes to benefit not only downtown Indianapolis but all of Central Indiana:

 05 Improved Bridges:

 As we move forward, we have three primary focuses:

 North Split construction is slated to begin at the end of 2020.
 The Rethink Coalition will monitor construction to see that our extensive hard-fought improvements are implemented.

 FOCUS 2: PLANNING THE REST OF THE INNER LOOP